Strabox/Publish-Subscribe-Broker-Network/README.md

-# dad-project
+# Publish-Subscribe-Broker-Network

-Project for the Design and Implementation of Distributed Applications course at Instituto Superior Técnico.
-1st Semester - 2015/2016
+Project to 2015/2016 Development of Distributed Applications course of Masters Degree in Computer Science and Engineering @ Instituto Superior Técnico

+# Goals

+Develop an application middleware that consisted in a brokers network that supported a Publish-Subscribe model with the following characteristicts:
+* Broker replication to avoid broker partion in the presence of faults
+* Offer FIFO Order in messages
+* Offer Total Order in messages
+* Offer a hierarchical language to send/receive the messages